Posted on November 21st, 2016

 For many years asbestos was considered an ideal solution in building materials due to its desirable qualities.
 Asbestos gives protection against fire, electricity, and energy loss.
 So, this popular material was used in a wide range of products such as ceiling and floor tiles, roofing materials or home insulation.

-It took a long time to realize its negative effects on health, mainly because asbestos generated diseases develop over several decades.
+It took a long time to realize asbestos' negative effects on health, mainly because asbestos generated diseases develop over several decades.
 For instance, mesothelioma takes 20 to 50 years to develop after the initial exposure.
 Slowly, evidence emerged that exposure to asbestos fibers can lead to deadly diseases like asbestosis, and several types of cancers.
 And, starting with late 1970, measures were taken to protect workers and consumers.

 The NIOSH B-Reader Program started in 1974 and was designed to provide reading methods, reader competency and appropriate methods for imaging collection and viewing.
 Short of surgery, the most reliable procedure in these cases is to perform scans as: